eamonnmcmanus/ConnectionsGuessing/README.md

 At each point we assume that we were able to guess one of the currently-possible connections and that the remaining connections were split as evenly as possible.
 Then at the next step we assume we start with one of the splits, the larger one if they were not the same size.
+This is a lower bound on the actual number of guesses needed.
 We can see that 4 guesses are indeed not enough, and 5 aren't either, but 6 are.

 ## How many connections can we expect to find?

 An ideal strategy will find one connection at each guess and then split the remaining possible connections into 2 non-empty sets for one-away and two-away.

-The games allows us 4 guesses.
+The game allows us 4 guesses.
 We can count the number of connections using this ideal strategy by working backwards.
 At the 4th guess we will find 1 connection.
-At the third guess we will find 1 connection plus 1 more for each of the 2 sets we can try for the 4th guess, for a total of 3.
-At the second guess we will find one connection plus 3 more for each of the 2 sets, for a total of
-7. At the first guess we will find one connection plus 7 more for each of the 2 sets, for a total of 15.
+At the 3rd guess we will find 1 connection plus 1 more for each of the 2 sets we can try for the 4th guess, for a total of 3.
+At the 2nd guess we will find one connection plus 3 more for each of the 2 sets, for a total of 7.
+At the 1st guess we will find one connection plus 7 more for each of the 2 sets, for a total of 15.
 So *at best* we can find 15 connections.
 And in fact we *can* achieve that.
 The diagram in [John's document](https://docs.google.com/document/d/1-Yq24GkJM4KwVuM0WSk85fZEpKLdXX99ZjxP1Eh3mFQ/edit?usp=sharing) shows one way of doing it: there are 15 boxes in the diagram and in each one we can guess the highlighted word, or any word if none is highlighted.